What Does Coco Coir Mean?

-Coco coir is a growing medium used in a number of garden types.
+Coco coir, sometimes 'coconut fiber' or often just 'coco' is a soilless grow medium used in a number of garden types.
 It consists of fibrous coconut husks and can be mixed with soil for improved aeration of potted plants.
 It may also be used on its own or with aerating materials as a growing medium for hydroponic plants.

 Coco coir is the fibrous material found on the inside of coconut shells, and until recently it was considered a waste material.
 Today it is often used to replace peat moss to aerate soil or to act as a medium on its own.